Single Intraday Coupling (SIDC)

 2019 Q1/Q2 report - Q3/Q4 report

-Pursuant to Article 8 of Annex I of ACER decision 04/2020 on the Algorithm methodology, SIDC has developed algorithm monitoring reports, which will be generated on a monthly basis.
-These reports contain amongst others key indicators on the performance of the algorithm, prices, matched orders and volumes and the usage of SIDC products.
+Pursuant to Article 8 of Annex I of ACER decision 04/2020 on the Algorithm methodology, SIDC has developed algorithm monitoring reports, which are generated on a monthly basis.
+These reports contain, amongst others, key indicators on the performance of the algorithm, prices, matched orders and volumes and the usage of SIDC products.

 2022 Jan - Feb - Mar - Apr - May - Jun - Jul - Aug - Sep - Oct - Nov - Dec